CSC207-UofT/course-project-mer/phase0/progress_report.md

 * Completed majority of the CRC cards.
-* Reviewed feedback and restructured classes and redistributed responsibilities.
+* Reviewed feedback, restructured classes ,and redistributed responsibilities.
 * Discussions on whether interfaces or abstract classes should be used for certain classes.
 * Prepared questions to ask in the upcoming meeting on Tuesday.
     1. Suggestions on one of the two features to add: